kailash-manasarovar/statement/docs/next-batch.md

 ### Home

 1. New summary:
-    1. Lupins do terrible thing at mousse's request - with the help of the onion-soups.
+    1. Rogue group of lupins do terrible thing at mousse's request - with the help of the onion-soups.
     1. Lupins only get paid half of what they've been promised by the mousses.
+The other half is never forthcoming (I wonder if they just didn't get paid at all, that'd make one sufficiently angry).
+    1. Did the shock of the enormous and totally unexpected reaction to their evil frighten them?
-The other half is never forthcoming.
-Lupins are told all sorts of BS about why they're not getting paid.
+    1. Lupins are told all sorts of BS about why they're not getting paid by the mousses they work closely with on other matters, mousses insisting it's nothing to do with them.
-    1. The lie the mousses tell these lupins is what fuels the rest of this sorry story.
+    1. The *biggest lie the world has ever known* that the mousses tell these lupins is what fuels the rest of this sorry story.
-    1. These lupins (simple parochial folk really) go horribly rogue.
+    1. These lupins (simple parochial folk really) go horribly rogue - I suppose the mousses thought so little of them, and it was such a horrific request, and upset so many people, that they unwisely thought this was the way to hide from the responsibility for it forever.
+Quite the error!
     1. They get started on their rogue-lupin revenge program on the mousse-half that (they believe) didn't pay them, and that means murdering innocent tax-paying British women visiting the region or living there.
     1. This rogue band of lupins then go formally criminal insane, mainly because they are never called to account for their actions and they never get their (apparently) missing money either.
     1. It doesn't get any better for this rogue group of lupins, in fact their insanity worsens over the decades to the current state of industrial-scale baby-rape and pedophilia, full infiltration by criminal pornographers into the Spanish school system, horror jacuzzi deaths in Cullera, and alongside that, implementing mass online-manipulation revenge policies against the mousses which have been unusually and whole-world-destroyingly effective.